dashjoin/platform/dashjoin-docs/docs/administration.md

 Note that the query must have a single parameter "search" in order to be used this way.
 The platform will run this query by replacing the search parameter with the contents of the search field.

+### Excluding Tables and Databases from Searches

+Besides custom queries, you can also entirely exclude databases and tables from searches using the system configuration page (/table/config/dj-config).

 ### Global Timeout Settings

 Finally, the system configuration page allows setting some global contraints that prevent "rogue" queries to deteriorate the overall system and database performance.
+Please see the descriptions on the system configuration page (/table/config/dj-config) for more details.

+## UI Customizations

+The system configuration page (/table/config/dj-config) allows defining some UI settings that are applied globally to all UI pages.
+The settings allow controlling the following aspects of the UI:

+* Sidebar: settings allow defining the width of the side bar and the roles for which it is visible